How long have you been a massage therapist?

 Swedish massage includes the long flowing strokes and kneading that most people are familiar with.
 Deep tissue massage is slower and sinks into the muscles more.

 Do you do sensual massage?

-I adhere strictly to North Carolina law, as well as to the codes of ethics outlined by the American Massage Therapy Association and the National Certifying Board of Therapeutic Massage and Bodywork.
+I adhere strictly to North Carolina law, as well as to the codes of ethics outlined by the Associated Bodywork & Massage Professionals and the National Certifying Board of Therapeutic Massage and Bodywork.

 Can you fix problems?
 For example, if I threw out my back?